japila-books/spark-sql-internals/docs/physical-operators/SQLMetric.md

 ====
 `postDriverMetricUpdates` is used when:

-* `BroadcastExchangeExec` is requested to link:spark-sql-SparkPlan-BroadcastExchangeExec.adoc#doPrepare[prepare for execution] (and initializes link:spark-sql-SparkPlan-BroadcastExchangeExec.adoc#relationFuture[relationFuture] for the first time)
+* `BroadcastExchangeExec` is requested to spark-sql-SparkPlan-BroadcastExchangeExec.md#doPrepare[prepare for execution] (and initializes spark-sql-SparkPlan-BroadcastExchangeExec.md#relationFuture[relationFuture] for the first time)

-* `FileSourceScanExec` physical operator is requested for link:spark-sql-SparkPlan-FileSourceScanExec.adoc#selectedPartitions[selectedPartitions] (and posts updates to `numFiles` and `metadataTime` metrics)
+* `FileSourceScanExec` physical operator is requested for spark-sql-SparkPlan-FileSourceScanExec.md#selectedPartitions[selectedPartitions] (and posts updates to `numFiles` and `metadataTime` metrics)

-* `SubqueryExec` physical operator is requested to link:spark-sql-SparkPlan-SubqueryExec.adoc#doPrepare[prepare for execution] (and initializes link:spark-sql-SparkPlan-SubqueryExec.adoc#relationFuture[relationFuture] for the first time that in turn posts updates to `collectTime` and `dataSize` metrics)
+* `SubqueryExec` physical operator is requested to spark-sql-SparkPlan-SubqueryExec.md#doPrepare[prepare for execution] (and initializes spark-sql-SparkPlan-SubqueryExec.md#relationFuture[relationFuture] for the first time that in turn posts updates to `collectTime` and `dataSize` metrics)
 ====